-Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kickstart The Shoot!
+Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kick-start The Shoot!

 Naagin 3 is all set to hit the television screens soon.
 The maker of the show, Ekta Kapoor, had recently revealed the looks of two gorgeous actresses/naagins - Karishma Tanna and Anita Hassanandani.

 A few ardent fans of Naagin, who wanted to watch their favourites Mouni Roy and Adaa Khan didn't accept the new actresses joining the show!
-But this doesn't stop the makes and the actors.
+But this did not stop the makers and the actors.

 Karishma Tanna Start Shooting